smythp/software-design-lab/templates/journal.md

 Hour 2: W3Schools Tutorial on SQL

+Hour 3: wrote the description of the static site I want developed (this was the assignment for this week) and sent it to you by email

-Hour 3: figured out how to push my project description assignment to GitHub as a new .md file, and put it on GitHub
+Hour 4: figured out how to push my project description assignment to GitHub as a new .md file, and put it on GitHub

 I’m afraid that was it for this week.
 I’ll have more to say in next week’s journal.